department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/design/content-compare-pare.md

     { end modal }

-GI Bill pays to school
+GI Bill pays to institution

 Out of pocket tuition

-{ END OF PAYMENTS MADE TO SCHOOL TABLE }
+{ END OF PAYMENTS MADE TO INSTITUTION TABLE }

 { PAYMENTS MADE TO YOU TABLE }